 Or even if you do see them as interesting features that are uniquely 'you'… how do you turn ‘you’ into work that pays the bills?

-When Anna started our Career Change Launch Pad in June 2016, she was confused.
+When Anna started our Career Change Launch Pad, she was confused.
 She really wanted to do work that helped people, but was worried that her straight-talking, incisive personality was a negative characteristic.

-Over the past few months, Anna's relationship to herself has shifted.
-She's started to realise that her ability to cut through the fluff and say what needs to be said is a treasure that people actually value.
+Over the next few months, Anna's relationship to herself shifted.
+She started to realise that her ability to cut through the fluff and say what needs to be said was a treasure that people actually value.

-She's started to see her gift clearly, and, crucially, see it as a gift rather than a curse.
+She started to see her gift clearly, and, crucially, as a gift rather than a curse.

 In the two areas she's exploring (being a doula and being a professional organiser), she's discovering how much people crave her unadulterated Anna-ness, and that, in fact, it's something they might even pay for…